graphery/grapper-doc/src/guide/in-depth/templating/conditional.md

 # Conditional Rendering

-The `g-if` directive is a feature in Graphane that allows you to conditionally display elements based on a boolean value.
+The `g-if` directive is a feature in Grapper that allows you to conditionally display elements based on a boolean value.
 It provides a simple way to toggle the visibility of SVG elements.

 In this example, the `g-if` directive is applied to a `<g>` element.
 The `data.isVisible` is a